StefanScott/urweb-color-thing-THING/README.md

 The code in *this* repo doesn't compile.

-The code in the *other* repository compiles and runs fine!
+The code in the *other* repo compiles and runs fine!

 The compile errors for this repo are shown in in Issue 1.